 |Nutritional Guidelines (per serving)|

 This traditional hearty meatless soup, known as zupa grzybowa in Polish is a national culinary treasure.
-Mushroom hunters (read about my grandfather's secret mushroom spot here), who seek out borowiki mushrooms in fall, dry them for use year-round.
-The soup combines dried, reconstituted mushrooms (preferably Polish borowiki but Italian porcini are a good substitute), stock and either cooked with barley or served with kluski (Polish noodles) and finished with sour cream before serving.
+Mushroom hunters, who seek out borowiki mushrooms in fall, dry them for use year-round.
+The soup combines dried, reconstituted mushrooms, stock, and either cooked with barley or served with kluski (Polish noodles), finished with sour cream before serving.

 - 4 ounces dried mushrooms (Polish borowiki or dried Italian porcini mushrooms)

 - 3 quarts beef stock (regular-strength, or chicken or vegetable stock, the latter if fasting)

 - Optional: 1 cup pearl barley

 - Salt and pepper to taste

 - Garnish: sour cream

 Combine mushrooms and hot water in a large, heatproof bowl.
 Let stand for 1 hour.
 With your fingers, work mushrooms to release any grit.
 Let stand until very pliable, about 1 hour longer.